- 1 236.7.1 General Provisions

 - 1. When Tenant Escrow Agreement is used

-- The Tenant Escrow Agreement (Form 7-4.2B, RW10) is used when necessary to ensure removal or possession of tenant-owned improvements or equipment retained by the tenant owner.
+- The Tenant Escrow Agreement (Form 7-4.2B, RW10) (Form RW10 is accessible in eAgreements) is used when necessary to ensure removal or possession of tenant-owned improvements or equipment retained by the tenant owner.

-- The Tenant Escrow Agreement may be used to acquire tenant interests prior to conveyance or condemnation of fee holder interests, only if a Release of Structures and Leasehold (Form 7-2.7D (CCO RW15)), is executed by the fee owner and attached to the Tenant Escrow Agreement.
+- The Tenant Escrow Agreement may be used to acquire tenant interests prior to conveyance or condemnation of fee holder interests, only if a Release of Structures and Leasehold (Form 7-2.7D (CCO RW15)) (Form RW15 is accessible in eAgreements), is executed by the fee owner and attached to the Tenant Escrow Agreement.